grame-cncm/faustdoc/src/tutorials/signal-api.md

 - two fixed outputs: the first one is the currently accessed sound length in frames, the second one is the currently accessed sound nominal sample rate
 - several more outputs for the sound channels themselves

 The soundfile block is created with `sigSoundfile`, but cannot be used directly.
 It has to be used with:

 - `sigSoundfileLength`to access the sound length in frames
-- `sigSoundfileRate` to access the sound rate in frames
+- `sigSoundfileRate` to access the sound rate in Hz
 - `sigSoundfileBuffer` to access the actual samples

 Thus the following DSP code: